Omnichannel CX in Retail: Why It Matters More Than Ever

 If you know the touchpoints, then you only need a platform to unify them.
 Otherwise, you need to partner with retail CX expertise.

-By choosing either of the paths, you'll understand which channels you get the most questions on, and which touchpoints to prioritize and focus more.
+By choosing either of the paths, you'll understand which channels you get the most questions on, and which touchpoints to prioritize and focus on more.

 Step 2: Use Unified Inbox Tools